Undeclared Rental Income: What You Need to Know About HMRC’s Let Property Campaign

 benefits of the campaign

-While you may not side-step all the penalties of not declaring rental income, the Let Property Campaign offers many benefits and incentives to landlords to declare their rental income, including support from tax services london:
+While you may not side-step all the penalties of not declaring rental income, the Let Property Campaign offers many benefits and incentives to landlords to declare their rental income, including support from tax services in London:

 - Reduced penalties.